 Insert benefit #2

-I could keep on going with reasons you should blog about us but I won’t overwhelm you with details.
-If you’re interested, let me know and we can set up a time to chat when you’re free.
+I could go on about why you should blog about us, but I won’t overwhelm you with details.
+If you’re interested, let me know, and we can schedule a chat when you’re free.

 Cheers,